ColinDorr/minor-serverside-funda/readme.md

 #### Javascript
 Because most of the functions of the web application are getting renderd on the server.
 You could turn off the javsascript and everything would still work.
 The user would still get to see the list with links and he/she could still search..

-The only difference between the site with and without javascript is, that without javascript, the custom autocomplete will not get displayed.
+The only difference between the site with and without javscript is, that without javascript, the custom autocomplete will not get displayed.
 But the system autocomplete (previous searched items) will get displayed.

 ###### Javascript Autocomplete
 When the javascript gets succesvolly loaded.
 Hide the autocomplete.